htutwaiphyoe/mastering-typescript/frontend-masters/react-and-typescript/README.md

 snowballing means the consequences of changing, typescript helps for this

-if there is an optional field in type, it might become some problem in reducer, so dividing two type for optional one is better
+if there is an optional field in type, it might become some problem in reducer, so dividing two action for optional one is better

+typescript helps the intent of code flow for future proof

+## Context API